Menu

-Friendly, inquisitive, and social, chickens have made wonderful animal companions for centuries, and we’re no different in loving their company.
-We care for a number of rescued hens here at Goodheart Farm Animal Sanctuary, and it brings us great joy to see them strutting around our garden, dust bathing in the yard, and generally enjoying life here at the sanctuary.
+Friendly, inquisitive, and social, chickens have made wonderful animal companions for humans throughout history – and it’s not hard to see why.
+We care for a number of rescued hens here at Goodheart Farm Animal Sanctuary, and it brings us great joy to see them running through the grass, dust bathing in the aviary, or cosying up to sleep in their coop.

 Join Animal Care Assistant Izzy and Dorothy the hen to learn all about the high standard of care we give all our rescued chickens here at the sanctuary.